Use this guide to growing your Seed Pantry flower bulbs indoors and enjoy those spring-time blooms inside at Christmas and over the winter period.

 Grow prepared Hyacinthus orientalis

 Otherwise known as ‘Grape hyacinths’, orientalis will also only take a short while to bloom.
-Planting these beautifully fragrant flowering bulbs during October or early November will see you with flowers for Christmas and New Year!
+Planting these beautifully fragrant flower bulbs indoors during October or early November will see you with flowers for Christmas and New Year!

 How to do it